-Our Dream: The Mario Bennekin Black History Symposium
+Our Dream: The Mario AJ Bennekin Black History Symposium

-In the inception of the symposium, there was a hope to name the symposium after Mario Bennekin to honor his work in the discipline and make it a yearly event.
-The University System of Georgia's rules and regulations to name a symposium is to establish an endowment.
-In order for it to be established in his honor, we had to raise $50,000.
-We were successful in reaching this goal in the fall of 2020.
-However, we anticipate the symposium growing bigger and having a greater impact on the community from year to year.
+Now that we have reached our first goal, of naming the symposium in Mario's honor, we now need help to build it.
+We anticipate the symposium growing bigger and having a greater impact on the community from year to year.
 The purpose of the symposium will be to highlight topics related to the struggle and plight of African-Americans, to be held yearly during Black History Month (February).
 The endowment will provide the needed funds for putting on the symposium.
-If enough funds are raised, we will also be able to sponsor a scholarship in Mario's name.
+If enough funds are raised, we would be able to bring in highly visible and prominent speakers to bring more attention to our themed topics.
 Mario and I always believed that "with education comes tolerance," and I believe that this symposium will go a long way in making a difference in race relations in our country.
 Thank you very much for your assistance in achieving this goal.
 For more information about the symposium, go to https://perimeter.gsu.edu/bennekin-symposium/

 (*Flyer from the first symposium named for Mario.)